mxcube/mxcubecore/docs/source/dev/abstract_classes.md

 # Abstract Classes
 ## General Concept

 The role of the mxcubecore Abstract Classes is to provide an API to be used by both mxcubeweb and mxcubeqt clients.
-It defines methods, properties and signals.
-Most of the methods are defined only to give the footprint and shold be, wneh appropriate, overloaded by the inheriting classes.
+It defines methods, attributes and signals.
+Most of the methods are defined only to give the footprint and should be, when appropriate, overloaded by the inheriting classes.

 Abstract class can be inherited by any class, including another abstract class.
-Any abstract calss, if not inheriting from another abstract class should inherit from the **HardwareObject** class.
+Any abstract class, if not inheriting from another abstract class should inherit from the **HardwareObject** or alternatively **HardwareObjectYam** class.
+The [hierarchy scheme](https://github.com/mxcube/mxcubecore/blob/develop/Hierarchy.pdf) shows in brief the inheritance of the abstract classes.

 If get_value/set_value methods are defined in the abstract class, the name of the class defines what will be represented.
-For example get_value/set_value in the AbstractEnergy will read/set the enery, while the wavelength, handled in the same class, will have specific methoods for its reading/setting.
+For example, get_value/set_value in the AbstractEnergy will read/set the energy, while the wavelength, handled in the same class, will have specific methods like get_value_wavelemgth/set_value_wavelength.

 ## Methods

-There are two methods, which are avaiable for any class, as inherited from HardwareObject - **get_object_by_role()** and **get_property()**.
+There are two methods, which are available for any class, as inherited from HardwareObject - **get_object_by_role()** and **get_property()**.
 Both methods allow to retrieve information from the configuration file (xml or yaml)
-- get_object_by_role returns an object, associated to a role
+- get_object_by_role returns an object, associated to a role.
+Used to give an access to the defined Hardware Object.

   ```<object href="/aperture" role="beamsize"/>```
-- get_property returns a property - numeric, string or None
+- get_property returns a property - numeric, string or None.
+This usually serves to define or asign different attributes.

   ```<values>{"IN": False, "OUT": True}</values>```

 Methods, specific to different abstract classes will be listed further.